Swedish at the translation agency Fasttranslator – High quality translations by the Pros!

 How much does a translation into Swedish cost?

 The standard rate for translations from English into Swedish is $ 0,24 per word and for translations from Swedish into English the industry rate is $ 0,24.
 For new customers or large texts (more than 5,000 words) we may significantly reduce our rates.
 For urgent jobs that need several translators working simultaneously, we'll apply a surcharge.
-For a full list of rates per language, please visit Pricing.
+For a full list of rates per language, please visit Rates table for most requested language combinations.